-9.0.
-Staff Screening and Training
+17.0 Staff Screening and Training

-9.1.
-Screening
+17.1 Screening

-- 9.1.1.
-Insurance institutions will develop internal procedures for assessing whether employees taking up key positions meet fit and proper requirements in respect to: - (a) verification of the identity of the person involved; and

-- (b) verification whether the information and references provided by the employee are correct and complete. - 9.1.2.
-Key positions include executive directors and senior management with the responsibility for supervising or managing staff, and for auditing the system and employees who deal with: - (a) new business and the acceptance either directly or via intermediaries of new policyholders, such as sales persons - (b) the collection of premiums; and - (c) the settlement and payments of claims. - 9.1.3.
-Insurance institutions will maintain records on the identification data of the employees in key positions.
+- 17.1.1 Insurance institutions will develop internal procedures for assessing whether employees taking up key positions meet fit and proper requirements in respect to: - (a) verification of the identity of the person involved; and - (b) verification whether the information and references provided by the employee are correct and complete. - 17.1.2 Key positions include senior management with the responsibility for supervising or managing staff, and for auditing the system and employees who deal with: - (a) new business and the acceptance either directly or via intermediaries of new policyholders, such as sales persons - (b) the collection of premiums; and - (c) the settlement and payments of claims. - 17.1.3 Insurance institutions will maintain records on the identification data of the employees in key positions.
 The records will demonstrate due diligence performed in relation to the fit and proper requirements.

-9.2.
-Training of Staff
+17.2 Training of Staff

-- 9.2.1.
-Insurance institutions will train their staff on; - (a) the nature and processes of money laundering, including new developments and current money laundering techniques, methods and trends; - (b) the underlying legal obligations contained in the relevant laws; and - (c) their anti money laundering policy and systems, including particular emphasis on verification and the recognition of suspicious customers or transactions and the need to report suspicions to the anti money laundering officer. - 9.2.2.
-Those staff who deal with new business and acceptance, settlement and payment of claims and collection of premiums will in addition to being made aware of their legal responsibilities and the anti money laundering policies and procedures, in particular the client acceptance policies and all other relevant policies and procedures, the requirements of verification and records, the recognition and reporting of suspicious transactions. - 9.2.3.
-The executive directors and senior management will in addition be trained on the following: - (a) their responsibility regarding anti money laundering policies and procedures; - (b) relevant laws, including the offences and penalties arising; - (c) internal reporting procedures, and - (d) the requirements for verification and record keeping. - 9.2.4.
-The anti money laundering officer should receive in-depth training concerning all aspects of relevant legislation, guidelines and policies and procedures on the detection, deterrence and prevention of money laundering.
+17.2.1 Insurance institutions will train their staff on;

+- (a) the nature and processes of money laundering and terrorism financing, including new developments and current money laundering and terrorism financing techniques, methods and trends; - (b) the underlying legal obligations contained in the relevant laws; and - (c) Their anti-money laundering and combating of terrorism policies and systems, including particular emphasis on verification and the recognition of suspicious customers or transactions and the need to report suspicions to the money laundering reporting officer. - 17.2.2 Those staff who deal with new business and acceptance, settlement and payment of claims and collection of premiums will in addition to being made aware of their legal responsibilities and the anti-money laundering and combating financing of terrorism policies and procedures, in particular the client acceptance policies and all other relevant policies and procedures, the requirements of verification and records, the recognition and reporting of suspicious transactions. - 17.2.3 The directors and management will in addition be trained on the following: - (a) their responsibility regarding anti money laundering policies and procedures; - (b) their responsibility regarding combating financing of terrorism policies and procedures; - (c) relevant laws, including the offences and penalties arising; - (d) internal reporting procedures, and - (e) the requirements for verification and record keeping. - 17.2.4 The Money Laundering Reporting Officer should receive in-depth training concerning all aspects of relevant legislation, guidelines and policies and procedures on the detection, deterrence and prevention of money laundering.

-10.0.
-Submission of Returns
+18.0 Submission of Returns

-Insurance institutions will file with the Authority on a quarterly basis a return on compliance with The guidelines within thirty (30) days after the end of the quarter in a prescribed format.
+Insurance institutions will file with the Authority on a quarterly basis a return on compliance with the guidelines within thirty (30) days after the end of the quarter in a prescribed format.

-11.0.
-Effective Date
+19.0 Effective Date